-In addition, "the Policy for Enhancement of Measures against Sexual Crimes and Sexual Assault" (decided by Liaison Conference of the Relevant Ministries and Agencies for Enhancement of Measures against Sexual Crimes and Sexual Assault on June 11, 2020) and "the Fifth Basic Plan for Gender Equality" (approved by a cabinet decision on December 25, 2020) decided that from April 2021 every April is "Youth Sexual Violence Prevention Month," because April is the month of school enrollment or entering a higher school, which is suitable to raise awareness of youth sexual violence problems.
-This project raises awareness of preventing a variety of youth sexual violence, including a child appearing in porn videos and JK business, disseminates contact information for consultation on sexual violence, and stresses necessity of talking to the youth in trouble, ensuring to raise awareness that no young people become perpetrators, victims, or spectators of sexual violence.
+"The Fifth Basic Plan for Gender Equality" (approved by a cabinet decision on December 25, 2020) has set April as "The Youth Sexual Violence Prevention Month," starting from 2021.
+Being the month of school enrollment or new school year, April is suitable for raising awareness of youth sexual violence issues.
+The awareness raising includes preventing a various forms of youth sexual violence, such as child appearing in porn videos and JK business, dissemination of contact information of consultation service for sexual violence, and promoting to reach out to those who need assistance, ensuring to raise awareness that no young people become perpetrators, victims, or spectators of sexual violence.